+We focus on $\gamma = 1$, i.e., a Brownian-force landscape, but one expects a continuously varying fixed point as a function of γ .
 Although in most cases random-force landscapes at depinning have short-ranged correlations, these more exotic LR landscapes exhibit some interesting properties.
 Note that in the statics the (very) LR correlated random potential landscape corresponding to the case $\gamma = 1$ was studied by Sinai [71].
 It was found that shocks are dense there.

-Quite remarkably, exact results can be obtained for this model for any non-zero velocity v > 0, as first noticed by Alessandro, Beatrice, Bertotti and Montorsi [77] who introduced this model, hence referred to as ABBM model, as a realistic description of the Barkhausen effect in metallic ferromagnets, and compared the results to experiments.
-The mass term originates from the magnetostatic fields: the demagnetizing field (resulting from the effective monopoles sitting at the end of the sample) provides a long-ranged restoring force which acts as a spring, precisely as in the model considered in this paper (see also discussions in [79] and [78]).
+Quite remarkably, exact results can be obtained for this model for any nonzero velocity v > 0, as noticed by Alessandro, Beatrice, Bertotti, and Montorsi [66] who introduced this model, hence referred to as the ABBM model, as a realistic description of the Barkhausen effect in metallic ferromagnets, and compared the results to experiments.
+The mass term originates from the magnetostatic fields: the demagnetizing field (resulting from the effective monopoles sitting at the end of the sample) provides a long-ranged restoring force which acts as a spring, precisely as in the model considered in this paper (see also discussions in Refs.
+[2,72]).

-We first obtain some results on the quasi-static model, then we recall some results of the ABBM analysis at v > 0, and obtain from it the renormalized correlator at non-zero velocity.
+We first obtain some results on the quasistatic model, then we recall some results of the ABBM analysis at v > 0, and obtain from it the renormalized correlator at nonzero velocity.
+We then discuss how these results match at $v \rightarrow 0^+$.